 Feline aggression is absolutely treatable; but to do it right may take considerable time and effort.
 Indoor enrichment to help stave off boredom and expand territory is a good first step.
+Exercise is a great way to burn off energy that might otherwise be directed inappropriately.
+(A cat exercise wheel is a great product for that!)
 Flower essences can be extremely beneficial for these kitties.
 They help the cat assess problem situations a little more rationally, by dissipating the cloud of rage or terror that cats can generate in a nanosecond.
 In extreme cases, a trial of medication may be needed while other behavioral methods are introduced.

 Cats are both predators and prey; in multi-cat homes they have a social hierarchy; and they are very territorial.
 Understanding these instincts will help you see the world through your cat’s eyes, and understand why certain situations elicit certain aggressive reactions.
 While serious aggression can and should be treated by a professional, here’s a little rundown of the most common behavioral mischief in the cat repertoire.

 Play/Predatory aggression involves the cat’s normal hunting and killing behaviors.
-In many cats, their play becomes too aggressive because their human companions encouraged that behavior when they were kittens.
+In many cats, their play becomes too aggressive because their human companions encouraged that behavior when they were young.
 Rough-housing with bare hands is almost irresistible when kittens are small.
 Everyone loved that video of the “surprised kitten” on YouTube–who wouldn’t?
-Unfortunately, though, that’s a good way to teach a kitty that bare hands are (a) threatening, and (b) okay to play with.
-It’s adorable when they’re little, but when the attacker is 15 pounds with inch-long fangs…not so much!
+Unfortunately, that’s a good way to teach a kitty that bare hands are (a) threatening, and (b) okay to bite and scratch.
+It’s adorable when they’re tiny kittens, but when the attacker is 15 pounds with inch-long fangs…not so much!
 For many adult cats who still play inappropriately, or turn their predatory drive on humans or other animals in the home, the underlying problem is usually boredom and excess energy.
 Cats who are especially territorial may be also more prone to predatory aggression.
-To correct the problem, never play rough with your cat, but more importantly, institute regular sessions of Play Therapy.
+To correct the problem, never play roughly with your cat, but more importantly, institute regular sessions of Play Therapy.

 Fear-induced aggression is something all veterinarians are very familiar with (see this video for a good example; no comment on the multiple vaccines without an exam!); it’s something we just hate to see come through that door!
 Fear aggressive cats operate on the theory that “the best defense is a good offense.”
 These cats can get pretty offensive!
 But fear aggression can occur in any situation where the cat feels both threatened and trapped.
 The sympathetic nervous system kicks in with the “fight or flight” reflex; if there’s nowhere to flee, the only option is to fight.
 A fear-aggressive cat is extremely fearsome in itself; this is a cat that can hurt you, badly.
 Be very careful!
 Once again (you’re getting the idea, aren’t you?)
 Play Therapy will help with the cat’s overall level of anxiety, not to mention wear him out!